kckenneth/flask_kafka/README.md

 - upgrade a sword
 - upgrade a shield

 We launched our web-based game with micro webservice app in Python, `Flask`.
 Any gamer activities are recorded in `Kafka` and relayed to our server.
 We then consumed gamer activities or events in our backend.
+We wrote our script to produce more detailed events such as
+- Accept
+- Host
+- User-Agent
+- event_type
+we have more information on gamer activities.
 Since event messages were coded in json format, we consumed them pyspark and analyzed player activites.
 In the following week, we will develop more game features and data analytics.